ttddyy/evernote-rest-webapp/README.md

 # Evernote REST Webapp

-*"Evernote REST Webapp"* provides restful APIs for evernote.
+"Evernote REST Webapp" provides restful APIs for evernote.

 The API covers evernote OAuth and all of thrift based operations.
-JSON is used for input and output parameters.
-*"Evernote REST Webapp"* is a java based web application that behaves like a proxy between evernote thrift servers and your applications.
+Input and output parameters are represented as JSON.
+"Evernote REST Webapp" is a java based web application that behaves like a proxy between evernote thrift servers and your applications.
 It is built on top of [Spring Boot](http://projects.spring.io/spring-boot/), [Sprnig Social Evernote](https://github.com/ttddyy/spring-social-evernote/), and